mahemon/FedReFT_EMNLP2025_Rebuttal/README.md

 Answer:
 We sincerely apologize for the oversight; our work uses only publicly available, licensed datasets that do not contain any B4 PII or offensive content.
 We will correct the mistaken selection of item B4 in the camera-ready version.

+## Reviewer 3
+Question 1: In Table 3, FedReFT+ with rank=8 shows no improvement over Fed-SB in terms of both performance and the number of trainable parameters.

+Answer:

+Question 2: Table 4 displays the performance of FedReFT+ across different models with two setups.
+However, it is unclear what the baseline performance is under these settings.

+Answer:

+Question 3: Table 5 only presents performance on four GLUE subtasks.
+A more comprehensive comparison across all subtasks would provide a clearer analysis.

+Answer:

+Question 3: Figure 1 is unclear, presenting both the count and percentage of trainable parameters.
+Since these two metrics are essentially the same, a performance comparison relative to the number of trainable parameters would be more intuitive.

+Answer:

+Comments, Suggestion,s And Typos:
+- Section 2.1 compares various intervention parameter sharing strategies, but FedReFT+ ultimately selects Full Intervention Sharing without any special design.
+Therefore, this discussion could be moved to the Appendix.
+In contrast, the ablation study on the Aggregation method is important and should be included in the main body of the paper.
+Answer:

+- Many tables and figures are not located on the same pages where they are referenced, which makes the paper hard to follow.
+Answer: